Notifiarr/notifiarr/examples/MANUAL.md

     -p, --prefix
         The default environment variable configuration prefix is `DN`.
         Use this tunable to change it.

+    -m, --mode <prod|test|dev>
+        There are three modes.
+        This setting selects which notifiarr server receives payloads.

+    --snaps
+        This flag makes the application output a system snapshot and exit.
+        Useful for debugging and testing.

+    --ps
+        This flags makes the application output the system process list and exit.
+        Useful for debugging and testing 'process' service checks.

     -v, --version
         Display version and exit.